 Initial Licensure (Class A):

-In addition to the satisfactory completion of course requirements, the student must take the PRAXIS I exams in Reading, Writing and Mathematics during the first semester of her enrollment, meeting the total score requirements.
+In addition to the satisfactory completion of course requirements, students must take the PRAXIS I exams in Reading, Writing and Mathematics during the first semester of their enrollment, meeting the total score requirements.
 An official report of the scores must be furnished to the College, which may be accomplished by correctly coding the Critical information Form (found in the PRAXIS bulletin) for the particular test.
 PRAXIS II exams should be taken during the student internship semester.

 Those interested in obtaining initial licensure through Meredith College should proceed as follows:

 Holders of current class A North Carolina licenses, who wish to add an area of licensure may do so through the Teacher Education Program at Meredith.
 PRAXIS I tests are not required, but the applicant must take the appropriate Specialty Area portion(s) of the PRAXIS II during the final semester.
 Student teaching will be required except when sufficient documentation of specific satisfactory experience is submitted to the Chair of the Department of Education for evaluation.
 Decisions will be made on an individual basis.

 Those interested in subsequent licensure should follow the procedure outlined for initial licensure candidates.
 In addition to the transcript(s) submitted, a copy of the applicant’s current teaching license should be included with the linked forms.

 Individuals who want to begin the licensure program in the fall semester should have their transcript evaluation completed and should meet with an advisor in the Department of Education prior to June 30.

 Those who want to begin the program in the spring semester should have their transcript evaluation completed and should meet with an advisor in the Department of Education prior to October 30.